Introduction

 After:

-Looking at the performance graphs it’s visible how the GC hit because of the allocations we did on the render loop.
-Also we’ve reduced considerably the CPU usage.
+Looking at the performance graphs, it’s visible how the GC was hit because of the allocations we did in the render loop.
+We’ve also considerably reduced CPU usage.

 Before: